Lưu Quang Minh

 Lưu Quang Minh (born 18 May 1988) is a writer and singer from Vietnam.
-He became famous when his very first book 'Gia tai tuoi 20' was published in Vietnam and became popular.
-He also composed and sang his debut song 'Gia tai tuoi 20' based on the stories from his book.
-Since then, he has begun working as a writer and singer.
-His music always based on his stories, he called that: ‘The Interference Of Music And Literature’.
+He became famous when his very first book Gia tai tuoi 20, a short story collection consisting of 20 stories, was published in Vietnam and became popular.
+He also composed and sang his debut song, "Gia tai tuoi 20", which was based on the short story collection from his book and sharing the same title.

-Biography
+Early life

 Minh was born on 18 May 1988 in Ho Chi Minh City, Vietnam.
-He studied Graphic Design, Industrial Art at here.
+He studied Graphic Design and Industrial Art.
 He is now living in Ho Chi Minh City.
-He began writing stories when he was 16, 17 years old.
+He began writing short stories when he was a teenager.

+Career

-His very first story 'Co don tren mang' was written in 2007 and published on 'Women Sunday Magazine'.
-Later, this story became famous in Internet, introduced Minh to readers.
+His very first short story "Co don tren mang" was written in 2007 and published in Women Sunday Magazine.
+Later, this story became famous online.

-His first book 'Gia tai tuoi 20' was published in March 2010 with 20 stories.
-This book quickly became popular and famous in Vietnam.

-Continued writing stories, Minh also composed and sang his songs.
-The songs always based on and had the same name of the stories, which he called: ‘The Interference Of Music And Literature’.
+His first book Gia tai tuoi 20 was published in March 2010, consisting of 20 stories.
+This book quickly became popular and attracted attention and acclaim in Vietnam.
+He also composed and sang his debut song, "Gia tai tuoi 20", which was based on the short story collection from his book and sharing the same title.

+Throughout his career, his music has always been based on his own stories, which he writes first, a process which he has called "the interference of music and literature."

-He now continues working in music & literature.
-He has the YouTube Channel named Lưu Quang Minh & also a TikToker.
+He has the YouTube channel named Lưu Quang Minh, and he also posts on TikTok.